 These pancakes should be thicker so use 2 tablespoons (ie 4 dessertspoons) of batter for each pancake.
 You should end up with 12-14 pancakes.
-If you haven't made pancakes before, you can watch how to in our Cookery School Video on the right.
+If you haven't made pancakes before, you can watch how to in our Cookery School Video, just click the recipe image to play.
 Now make the sauce by placing the milk, butter, flour and bay leaf in a saucepan and bring everything up to simmering point, whisking all the time until the sauce has thickened.
 Season it with salt, pepper and a good grating of nutmeg.
 Then turn it down to its lowest setting and let the sauce simmer for 2 minutes, and remove it from the heat before stirring in the cream.

 Then lay a pancake out and place a tablespoon of the filling on to it, then roll it up, tucking in the edges and repeat this with the remaining pancakes.
 Lay the filled pancakes side by side in the baking dish and scatter the mozzarella all over them.
 Next, pour over the sauce.
 Finally, sprinkle the parmesan over the surface.
 Then bake the cannelloni on the highest shelf of the oven for 25-30 minutes until the top is brown and sauce is bubbling.

 You will also need a solid 7 inch (18cm) frying pan, some greaseproof paper, and a well-buttered dish measuring 9 x 9 x 2 inches (23 x 23 x 5 cm)

 You are here

 Hi Lindsay - re: pancake cannelloni with spinach & 4 cheeses -

 1. How far in advance can i make the pancakes and the best way to store them in the fridge?